Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Introduction

 \section{Introduction}

-A growing body of work on efficient reinforcement learning provides algorithms with guarantees on sample and computational efficiency \citep{Kearns2002,Brafman2002,Auer2006,Strehl2006,Bartlett2009,Jaksch2010}.
+A growing body of work on efficient reinforcement learning provides algorithms with guarantees on sample and computational efficiency (see, e.g., \citep{Kearns2002,Brafman2002,Auer2006,Strehl2006,Bartlett2009,Jaksch2010} and references therein).
 This literature highlights the point that an effective exploration scheme is critical to the design of any efficient reinforcement learning algorithm.
-In particular, popular exploration schemes such as $\epsilon$-greedy, Boltzmann, and knowledge gradient can require learning times that grow exponentially in the number of states and/or the planning horizon.
+In particular, popular exploration schemes such as $\epsilon$-greedy, Boltzmann, and knowledge gradient (see \citep{ryzhov2010approximate}) can require learning times that grow exponentially in the number of states and/or the planning horizon (see \citep{whitehead2014complexity, strehl2007probably}).

 The aforementioned literature focusses on {\it tabula rasa} learning; that is, algorithms aim to learn with little or no prior knowledge about transition probabilities and rewards.
 Such algorithms require learning times that grow at least linearly with the number of states.
 Despite the valuable insights that have been generated through their design and analysis, these algorithms are of limited practical import because state spaces in most contexts of practical interest are enormous.
 There is a need for algorithms that generalize from past experience in order to learn how to make effective decisions in reasonable time.